 - Backup power: In an emergency, communications and the power supply may be limited.
 A backup power supply can extend the battery life of your cellphone so that you don’t go without it.

 - Basic over-the-counter medication and first-aid supplies: While you can find these in the medical center, it’s good to keep a supply of your own for minor emergencies.

 - Flashlight: Losing power on a cruise ship can be disorienting.
 Make sure to pack a flashlight or glow sticks, so you aren’t trying to wobble around in the dark.

 - Whistle: An emergency whistle can help attract rescues to your location if you need help.
 It’s also a great way to get people’s attention in chaotic situations.

 - Waste disposal bags: If the toilets stop working onboard (which can happen), having waste disposal bags on hand can make that experience a bit less terrible.

 - Disposable masks: Whether It’s covid, flu, or the common cold, catching a virus onboard is a quick way to ruin a trip.
 If you catch wind of something going around the ship, having a mask may give you an extra layer of protection.

-While cruise lines do their best to ensure safety for guests and crew on board, it doesn’t hurt to plan for the worst.
-Being properly prepared for an emergency on a cruise ship can save you some worry and increase your survivability in the case of an emergency.
+While cruise lines do their best to ensure the safety of guests and crew on board, it doesn’t hurt to plan for the worst.
+Being adequately prepared for an emergency on a cruise ship can save you some worry and increase your survivability in the case of an emergency.

 You can and should bring a survival kit on a cruise ship.
 Remember, you don’t need to overpack.
-Though there are some restrictions as to what you can bring, packing the basics can keep you out of dire straits if the situation arises.
+Though there are some restrictions on what you can bring, packing the basics can keep you out of dire straits if the situation arises.